top of page

 Reach scale

-River-floodplain ecosystem response to geomorphic disturbances: the role of land use and climate
+River-floodplain ecosystem response to disturbances/stressors: the role of land use and climate

 Landform/habitat unit scale